 - The same policies are applied in both directions. - All documents that are passed in either direction on either channel between the Metadirectory engine and the application shim are passed through the Schema Mapping policies.

-See "Defining Schema Map Policies" in NetIQ Identity Manager Policies in Designer for administrative information.
+See "Defining Schema Map Policies" in NetIQ Identity Manager - Using Designer to Create Policies for administrative information.

-- "Basic Schema Mapping Policy: Example" on page 35 - "Custom Schema Mapping Policy: Example" on page 35
+- "Basic Schema Mapping Policy: Example" on page 36 - "Custom Schema Mapping Policy: Example" on page 37

 Basic Schema Mapping Policy: Example